 We were all taken out, class by class, to be shown around and I well remember the funny ‘sinks’ in the boy’s toilets.
 It wasn’t until I was told that they were urinals that I turned around and saw the real sinks on the back wall.
 Those urinals struck me as very modern after being used to the black wall with a gutter and drain along the bottom.
 There were no easels in the classrooms, the blackboards were fixed to the walls.
 One side of each room was nearly all glass and, if we got bored with the lessons, we could look out at the green countryside and dream of better things.
 There were wood- and metal-work shops, a library and reading room, and the assembly hall had a large stage for plays and shows.
 This school was in great contrast to the old Victorian-type schools that we were used to.

-Mr. Lawrence was the headmaster of this new school and a jolly decent fellow he was too (as I'd have cause to discover later).
+Mr. Lawrence was the headmaster of this new school and a jolly decent fellow he was too (as I’d have cause to discover later).
 Much to our surprise, a few of the teachers from Germain Street School had been transferred up to this school.
 Mr. Penny, our old arts master, was there.
-Mr. Jones, whose Religious Studies I missed out on because I was a Catholic, had moved up to this new school.
-Mr. Harper, whose form I'd be in at this school, was from Germain Street.
-And my old enemy, Mr. Ayres (of the lost boots affair), was also among the teachers that had come up from the old school.
+Mr. Harper, who’s form I’d be in at this school, was from Germain Street.
+And my old enemy, Mr. Ayres (of the lost boots affair) was also among the teachers that had come up from the old school.

 Mr. Ayres wasn’t really a bad guy.
 I suppose I over-reacted about those boots and there was probably nothing he could do about it at the time.
 But, I still wouldn’t do anything for him.
 He, I suspect, was too busy to notice that I was slacking on purpose.
 It was a different ‘kettle of fish’ when I saw the super-modern gym and I couldn’t resist swarming up ropes and wall-bars, working out on the beams, and using the spring-board to clear the vaulting horse more easily.
 Mr. Ayres became a local hero when he single-handedly took on some thugs, who had just robbed a bank in Amersham, and held them at bay until the police arrived.